 - Show that you are enthusiastic / determined

 - Use spacing within your paragraphs

 - Plagiarise content from online sources (UCAS will flag it up)

 UCAS University Choices

 UCAS Firm Choice

 This is your first-choice course and university, meaning that if you get the grades you will go straight to your firm choice and your insurance choice will be discarded.

-- Research and speak to former undergraduate students on Open Days.
+- Research and speak to former undergraduate students at Online Open Days.

 - Have a look at their graduate jobs and what percentage of students get a job after graduation.